PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

   profile, architecture/import boundary, and the two new regression files;
 - `28 passed, 772 deselected` for the focused Inverse, Resize, managed profile, and TensorFlow-free checks;
+- `23 passed, 750 deselected` for the subsequent legacy Upsample, Resize, managed profile, and TensorFlow-free regression set;
 - `1 passed, 756 deselected` for Compress after removing a pre-existing unused local from the touched Resize module;
 - both dense corpus models passed sequential end-to-end `-cotof` runs.